egetchel/tomcat-openshift-lab/labs/lab1.md

 Lab I - Simple Web Application
 ===============================

+This lab is simply demonstrating how to set up your local development environment with JBoss Developer Studio / Eclipse, install Tomcat, configure JBDS to interact with Tomcat, and to import a sample Tomcat application which will be used in subsequent labs.

 Install JBoss Developer Studio
 ---------------
-JBoss developer studio is an Eclipse-based development environment with numerous tools pre-installed.
+JBoss developer studio is an Eclipse-based development environment with numerous productivity tools pre-installed.
 It can be downloaded from the Red Hat customer portal at [JBDS Download Link](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jbossdeveloperstudio&version=10.4.0).

+If you already have Eclipse installed, you can also use the [community](https://tools.jboss.org/) version of the toolset in your copy of Eclipse.

-Import the Project
+1 - Import the Project
 -------------------------
 First, let's import a simple Tomcat web application.
 The project is in [Github](https://github.com/egetchel/SampleWebApp) for convenient access.
 It is strongly recommended that you Fork this project so that local changes can be committed and redeployments triggered.